Shaptic/Cicada/README.md

     >>> show

 ### Using Cicada in Your Application ###
-`cicada` in itself isn't an application in the sense that it doesn't really _do_ anything.
+_Cicada_ in itself isn't an application in the sense that it doesn't really _do_ anything.
 Of course, there are examples included for you to toy with to see it in action (see `examples/`), but at its core it's merely a protocol for you to take advantage of for your application.